 In 2003, the laboratory established a dual fluoroscopic image system (known currently as DFIS in the literature) that could accurately determine in-vivo 6DOF musculoskeletal joint kinematics.
-This technique has since contributed to a series of papers reporting the in-vivo function of the human ankle, knee, elbow, shoulder and spine.
+This technique has since contributed to a series of pioneering papers reporting the in-vivo function of the human ankle, knee, elbow, shoulder and spine.
 Many of these works were the first data ever observed in these musculoskeletal joints.
-For example, the laboratory was the first to report on the in-vivo cartilage deformation of the ankle and knee under weightbearing conditions.
-In the recent years, the laboratory has been involved in orthopaedic translational research, such as developing the next generation of total knee arthroplasty and new ACL reconstruction techniques aimed at preventing post-operative joint degeneration.
+The laboratory was the first to report on the in-vivo cartilage deformation of the knee under weightbearing conditions.
+In the recent years, the laboratory has focused on orthopaedic translational research, such as developing the next generation of total hip and knee arthroplasty.

 Knee Arthroplasty Group

 Spine Research Group